Mina Isabel Shahriary

 Hello!
 I’m Mina Isabel—and yes, that’s me gazing at an oak tree in deep admiration while casually striking a yoga pose.

-I love sharing somatic and rewilding practices, making plant medicines, and creating healing spaces for those longing to reconnect with the innate wisdom held within our bodies—and to remember the truth of who we are as humans.
+I love sharing somatic and rewilding practices, making plant medicines, and creating healing spaces for those who long to reconnect with the innate wisdom held within our bodies—and remember the truth of who we are as humans.

-This path has drawn me toward traditional knowledge systems rooted in unbroken spiritual and ecological connection.
-I’ve completed many hours of formal training and continue to study vitalist herbalism, classical Tantra, Ayurveda, Zoroastrianism and Andean nature mysticism.
-I hold deep gratitude for the ways these lineages have shaped my life and work.
+This path has led me to traditional knowledge systems rooted in unbroken spiritual and ecological connection.
+I’ve spent many hours in formal training and continue to learn from teachers of vitalist herbalism, classical Tantra, yoga and Ayurveda, Zoroastrianism, and Andean nature mysticism.
+I hold deep gratitude for the ways these lineages continue to shape my life and work.

-I’m drawn to syncretism grounded in interdependence, inner work, and cultural respect and appreciation—and I love to explore the feminine mysteries, water consciousness, vibrational healing and the co-creation of a New Earth.
+I’m drawn to syncretic pathways rooted in interdependence, inner work and cultural respect.
+Lately, my curiosity is especially alive around the feminine mysteries, water consciousness, vibrational healing and the co-creation of New Earth.

-Today, I live on traditional Cherokee land in the mountains of Western North Carolina, on a 33-acre regenerative homestead with my partner Kyle, our two little boys, and a lively family of cats, dogs, chickens and ducks.
+I live on traditional Cherokee land in the mountains of Western North Carolina, where my partner Kyle and I steward a 33-acre regenerative homestead with our two little boys and a lively crew of cats, dogs, chickens and ducks.

-With deep reverence for the intelligence of nature, my offerings are rooted in the belief that we can all access profound wisdom and healing through attunement to the rhythms and cycles of body, earth and sky.
-I believe that plant medicines, embodiment and nature connection practices, and community are among the most potent ways to heal ancestral and cultural wounds—the story of separation—that keeps us disconnected and disempowered.
+With deep reverence for the intelligence of nature, my work is grounded in the belief that healing and wisdom are always available—through attunement to the rhythms of body, earth and sky.
+I trust in the power of plant medicines, embodiment, nature connection and community as potent ways to mend the ancestral and cultural wounds—the story of separation—that has left so many of us feeling disconnected and disempowered.

-My work is devoted to helping others reclaim their innate capacity for vitality, joy and sovereignty—to break free from old patterns and conditioning and write a new story of interconnection and wholeness.
+My work is devoted to helping others remember and reclaim their innate capacity for vitality, joy and sovereignty—to move beyond old patterns and conditioning, and begin writing a new story rooted in interconnection and wholeness.

 “Action on behalf of life transforms.
 Because the relationship between self and the world is reciprocal, it is not a question of first getting enlightened or saved and then acting.
 As we work to heal the earth, the earth heals us.”